Ex-soldier who murdered 8-year-old girl he abducted from wedding jailed for life

 Prosecutor Jacques Dalles argued that the defendant represented a “considerable social danger” despite efforts to rehabilitate himself while in prison, including reading books on Buddhism.

-Lelandais, a dog trainer, broke down in court and admitted to taking Maelys and striking her violently “three or four times” when she cried.
+Lelandais, a dog trainer, broke down in court as he admitted to taking Maelys and striking her violently “three or four times” when she cried.
 He said he had not meant to kill her but later admitted he did so willingly.

-Lelaindais was invited to the wedding at the last minute, providing cocaine to some guests.
+Lelandais was invited to the wedding at the last minute, providing cocaine to some guests.
 At 2.40am he asked the young girl if she wanted to come to his car to see his dogs.
 Other guests were busy celebrating as she was led away, later to be killed.

 The killer had earlier led investigators to the site where he buried Maelys, several miles from the wedding location.